vtex-apps/io-documentation/docs/en/Recipes/development/running-IO-scripts-in-any-VTEX-store.md

-# Running IO scripts in any VTEX store
+# Running IO scripts in non-IO VTEX stores

-To make it possible to run VTEX IO scripts in any VTEX store, you must develop and release your own *Scripts app*.
+To make it possible to run VTEX IO scripts in non-IO VTEX stores, you must develop and release your own *Scripts app*.

 A *Scripts app* is an application that allows the usage of pre-defined VTEX IO scripts in pages external to the VTEX IO.
 That means that any VTEX store that installs your new *Scripts app*, even the ones that don't use the VTEX IO, can take advantage of running the VTEX IO scripts defined within your application in its website pages.